 Arrival/Departure: You must inform me of your arrival time to KEF.
-Airport Tranfer to your hotel is normally not included, and on your own.
+Airport transfer to your hotel is normally not included, and to be booked on your own.
 Please allow enough time for yourselves in Reykjavik, based on the trip itinerary.

 - Local guide and driver (Johnathan Esper)

-- Occasional entry fees when required (Vestrahorn site, or the occasional museum/indoor activity, especially if it's really inclement weather outside, but museums are generally skipped if it's decent weather)
+- Occasional entry fees when required (Vestrahorn site, or any museum/indoor activity, especially if it's really inclement weather outside, but museums are generally skipped if it's decent weather)